masterkapilkumar/Smart-Contract-for-licensed-Media-distribution/README.md

 - using "node" on another terminal, we can make a web3 object which can listen to that port
 - msg.value gives money in Some lower unit(perhaps finney), which is 10^18 times an ether
 - Cant return a string of lists in Solidity, yet
+- web3.toAscii() is helpful in reading byte32 Strings